daKmoR/testing-workflow-for-web-components/README.md

     // ... => long error stack
 ```

-That seems to be too tough to just figure out in my head I need to see some actual nodes and expect them in the browser.
+That seems to be too harsh to just figure out in my head, I'll need to see some actual nodes and inspect them in the browser.

 ### Debugging in the browser